Romszy123/Fuel-Tool/README.md

 Use as deploy to Fly.io

 1. Install fly dependencies
-2. Navigate to folder containing .py file and Fly.fmol file.
+2. Navigate to folder containing .py file and Fly.toml file.
 3. 'fly deploy' in shell.

  Output Explanation